prests/hono-remix-template/README.md

 If you’re familiar with these tools, you'll feel right at home, and if not, I hope this setup makes it easy to dive in!

+> 💡 **Note:** Most of this template is grab and go, but there are a few areas that would need to be updated to be
+> production ready.
+I marked areas that would need updating with `@UPDATE`.
+You can grep this project to find what needs
+> to be updated.

 ## Overview of Chosen Technologies

 Below I've laid out the technologies used in this project and some back stories behind them.
 These are just tools that